 Through Stolen Information

 This is one of the most efficient ways of attack.
 The hacker attacks your system by pretending to be a legitimate user or even an admin.

-In the case of fileless ransomware, hackers hold a system hostage using fileless Malware to extract money.
-This technique embeds destructive code in the documents through a native scripting language, such as macros.
-They can also write the malicious code directly into the system’s memory through an exploit kit.
+In the case of fileless ransomware, hackers hold a system hostage using Fileless Malware to extract money.
+This technique embeds destructive code in documents through a native scripting language, such as macros.
+They can also write malicious code directly into the system’s memory through an exploit kit.

-As the name suggests, this type of Malware resides only in the device’s memory, thus, remaining undetected.
-A great example of this fileless Malware is the Duqu worm and its updates.
+As the name suggests, this type of Malware resides only in the device’s memory, thus, remains undetected.
+A great example of this Fileless Malware is Duqu worm and its updates.